MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/learning-management-system/readme.txt

 * **Intuitive Quiz Builder:** Quizzes can make your courses even more interactive and effective.
 Our intuitive quiz builder allows you to create questions easily and quickly on a single screen.
 Further, you get the option to set different quiz types like True/False, Single Choices, and Multiple Choices.

 * **Backed Up by Masteriyo Team:** Even though Masteriyo LMS is a free LMS plugin, you can remain assured to get great customer service.
 Our dedicated team of experts will help you build your dream LMS website.

+* **Compatibility with Other WordPress Themes and Plugins:** Masteriyo is fully compatible with all themes and plugins designed according to WordPress standards.
+It works seamlessly with free and premium WordPress themes so you can use it with your theme of choice.
+Hassle-free compatibility allows you to customize your learning site just the way you want.

+* **Secure Code:** Masteriyo uses clean and secure coding, confirming top-tier WordPress and security protocols.

+* **Regular Updates:** The Masteriyo team frequently releases updates with new features and fixes.
+This ensures you always have the latest functionality.
+Updates contain security patches and improvements too.
+With Masteriyo, you'll never be stuck on an outdated version.

+* **Secured LMS Site:** Masteriyo is a securely coded LMS plugin updated regularly to prevent possible vulnerabilities.
+It’s also GDPR compliant, safeguarding users' privacy.
+Besides, it has advanced security features like Google reCAPTCHA and Password Strength Checker for ensuring real users and strong passwords while signing in.
+Thus, you can trust Masteriyo for a secure LMS site.

 ### What our user says: